PSJorgensen/real-world-economics/real-world-economics-outline.md

 <br><br>

-### Financial innovation for sustainabiltiy
+### Financial innovation and sustainabiltiy

 <br><br>

+-   **Financial innovation under global change** Global socio-economic and environmental change puts a constant pressure on public and private companies to innovate their model of operation.
+Beyond companies have to make sure they appeal to the changing norms and composition of society and secondly, to adapt to changing environmental conditions as a result of global enviornmental changes.

+-   Innovation of financial instruments can be used both to achieve goals of the actors at the expense of others, to achieve joint goals of stakeholders and actors, or for a primarily altruistic purpose (*link to relevant sustainability science literature*).

+-   *General research question:*

+    -   What comes first in guiding innovative financial behaviours - the social and environmental consideration - or considerations about short or long-term financial revenue?

+        -   Does it matter for the sustainability outcome?
+    -   *Examples of environmental change driving corporate investment behavior*

+        -   *The Texas drought* caused GAP to cut its profit forecasts by 22%

+        -   Increasing raw material prices for cotton made *H&M* change its cotton source (??? correct note ???)

+        -   Markets for compensation - biodiversity off-setting (*The Biodiversity Consultancy*)

+        -   *Clean Waer Act* - requires wetland mitigation - total market value on the order of billions of US dollars

+        -   *Unilever* certified tea - increased sales w/ 12 %

+        -   \*Alfa Laval\*\* - "new technology beefs up share price"

+        -   Paper with KPMG "Identifying natural capital risk and maternality" directed at CFOs

+<br><br>

 #### Innovation of investments for sustainability

--   Non-governmental financial investments are playing an increasing role in addressing concerns related to social and environmental sustainaiblity, in the developing as well as the developed world [**REF**].
+-   **Role of private and corporate capital** Non-governmental financial investments are playing an increasing role in addressing concerns related to social and environmental sustainaiblity, in the developing as well as the developed world [**REF**].
 Philanthropy has played a role in ensuring environmental, social and economic sustainability for centuries.
 Associated with the increase in the role of private investments has been an increasing diversification of types of investments for sustainability [**REF**].
 From the well-known micro-financing strategies [**REF**] to green bond markets and other types of investment for impact [**REF**].

 -   Sustainability science needs to embrace these recent developments by asking a number of research and solution-oriented questions: (1) How